port

 Meals not included

-The Roland Jomphe culture house in an old general store holds a permanent exhibit whose theme is The Other Story.
+First you’ll stop at the Roland Jomphe culture house, in an old general store.
+It holds a permanent exhibit whose theme is The Other Story.
 It timelines the history of Havre-Saint-Pierre, from its founding until today.
-The Interpretive Center is conveniently located in the port area and provides an opportunity to learn more about the local Cayens in a self-guided visit.

 Please note: Wear comfortable walking shoes